frckbrice/social-media-frontend/README.md

 - send image  and text files
 - update user info and image.
 - order by last image received
+- add a user to an existing group

 ## Live Site